rqlite/gorqlite/README.md

-# gorqlite - a golang client for rqlite
+# gorqlite - a Go client for rqlite
 [![Circle CI](https://circleci.com/gh/rqlite/gorqlite/tree/master.svg?style=svg)](https://circleci.com/gh/rqlite/gorqlite/tree/master)

-gorqlite is a golang client for rqlite that provides easy-to-use abstractions for working with the rqlite API.
+gorqlite is a Go client for rqlite that provides easy-to-use abstractions for working with the rqlite API.

 It provides an idiomatic API specialized for rqlite and a database/sql driver (read below for more information on it).
 The main API provides similar semantics to database/sql, such as `Open()`, `Query()` and `QueryOne()`, `Next()`/`Scan()`/`Map()`, `Write()` and `WriteOne()`, etc.